tczajka/sorting-searching/_posts/2020-11-11-zero-power-zero.md

 ### Natural numbers are real numbers

-An ubiquitous convention in mathematics is that natural numbers are a subset of integer numbers, which in turn are a subset of rational numbers, which are a subset of real numbers.
+A ubiquitous convention in mathematics is that natural numbers are a subset of integer numbers, which in turn are a subset of rational numbers, which are a subset of real numbers.

 {% latex centred %}